mahin33ferdous/Performance_Testing/README.md

  **While executing 1000 concurrent threads(users), total of 5000 requests are made with error rate 0.38%.**

+ ## Summary of Stress Testing

+**500 Concurrent Request with 1 Loop Count; Avg TPS for Total Samples is ~ 50 And Total Concurrent API requested: 2500.**

+**800 Concurrent Request with 1 Loop Count; Avg TPS for Total Samples is ~ 80 And Total Concurrent API requested: 4000.**

+**1000 Concurrent Request with 1 Loop Count; Avg TPS for Total Samples is ~ 99 And Total Concurrent API requested: 5000.**

  # Spike Testing

- **While executing 1500 concurrent threads(users), total of 7500 requests are made with error rate 0.00%.**
+ **While executing 1500 concurrent threads(users), total of 7500 requests are made with error rate 0.12%.**

+ ## Summary of Spike Testing

+**1500 Concurrent Request with 1 Loop Count; Avg TPS for Total Samples is ~ 95 And Total Concurrent API requested: 7500.**

  # Assertion